 According to the CDC, there are 2,200 alcohol poisoning deaths in the US each year.
-That’s an average of nearly 7 per day.
+That is an average of nearly 7 per day.
 Here are more vital statistics about alcohol poisoning;

 Alcohol poisoning is a serious medical emergency requiring immediate stabilization of the individual to prevent permanent systemic damage, coma and even death.
 According to the CDC’s 2015 Vital Signs report, nearly 2200 people die from it each year in the U.S., When reduced, this startling statistic comes out to an average of six to seven deaths per day.
 Hundreds of people die each year from acute alcohol intoxication also known as alcohol overdose.
 Thousands more are admitted to emergency rooms too.
 Alcohol poisoning is increasing in high schools and on college campuses.

 - Sudden lapsing in and out of consciousness

 - Unconsciousness or semi-consciousness

 - Slow breathing (eight or less per minute) or long lapses between breaths of more than eight seconds.

 In the event of alcohol overdose, these signs and symptoms will most likely be accompanied by a strong odor of alcohol.
 While these are obvious signs of alcohol poisoning, the list is certainly not all inclusive.

 If Someone Shows Signs Of Alcohol Poisoning Symptoms you should:

 If you encounter a person who exhibits one or more of the signs and alcohol poisoning symptoms, do what you would do in any medical emergency: